 Working together for a cleaner future is an opportunity to advance lasting reconciliation with, and self-determination for, Indigenous peoples.

-Consistent with the Province’s commitment to implement UNDRIP, we are working with Indigenous peoples to develop a collaborative approach on initiatives such as building resilient communities, participating in new clean economy opportunities, recognizing traditional knowledge, and helping communities adapt to the impacts of climate change.
+Consistent with the Province’s commitment to implement UNDRIP, we are working with Indigenous peoples to develop a collaborative approach to climate initiatives such as emission reduction opportunities, participating in new clean economy opportunities, building resilient communities, recognizing traditional knowledge, and helping communities adapt to the impacts of climate change.

 - Local governments in B.C. are taking action on climate change and working toward emissions targets set in their Official Community Plans and Regional Growth Strategies.

 - The Province supports local government signatories to the BC Climate Action Charter to achieve their commitments.
 This includes working towards carbon neutral operations, measuring emissions, and creating complete, compact, energy-efficient communities.